mre/endler.dev/content/2025/best-programmers/index.md

 If you do it right, it will feel like cheating: you just solve simple problems until you're done.

-## Are Not Afraid To Get Their Hands Dirty
+## Don't Be Afraid To Get Your Hands Dirty

 The best devs I know read a lot of code and they are not afraid to touch it.
 They never say "that's not for me" or "I can't help you here."